oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

     http:
   ```

-### Step 5c: Create a login password to secure the connection
+### Task 5c: Create a login password to secure the connection

 The default configuration for the linkerd-web service includes a password of admin/admin.
 Obviously this is for demo purposes, but we should use something more secure (and of course you **must** use a strong password in a production environment!)